Sony A7R III vs A99 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the A7R III and the A99 II are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the A99 II does not have a direct predecessor.
+The A99 II is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Which of the two cameras – the Sony A7R III or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.